cgoliver/zminerva/README.md

 	git clone https://github.com/Zulban/zminerva

 ###Windows and OSX
+Support on the way.
 Only tested on Ubuntu 13.
-But you should be able to run on Windows and OSX.
-Just install these packages:
+But you should be able to run on Windows and OSX if you install the correct packages.

-	lxml for python 3
-	requests for python 3

-And git clone ztools and zminerva like in the Linux steps.

 ##Usage
 ###Watch List